CortexFoundation/tech-doc/cvm/mxnet/mxnet.md

 ### Simulated quantization

-Before we can make the whole computational graph integer-only, we should first rewrite float-point number into simulated quantized representation.
+Before we can make the whole computational graph integer-only, we should first rewrite float-point numbers into simulated quantized representation.
 In the current implementation, we adopt a symmetric quantization approach to quantize float-point vector $x$ to signed 8-bit type $x^Q$, specifically,

 $$\begin{align}x=sx^{Q} \end{align}$$